erlandmuchasaj/laravel-email-verify/README.md

 ```

 Now you have access to the `laravel-email-verify.php` configuration file in the `config` directory.
 Here you can
  configure which service to use for email verification.
-Defaults to 'kickbox'.
+Defaults to `kickbox`.

 The only thing you need to pay attention to is the  `connections` key where you need to set the token for the service you are using.